Small BusinessCommerceStart up

 When choosing a point-of-sale (POS) system terminal for your business to accept payments, consider the payment methods customers may expect you to offer:

-The goal is to provide a seamless and inclusive payment experience for all.
+Ultimately, the goal is to provide a seamless and inclusive payment experience for all.
 By accommodating a variety of payment preferences, you can:

 • Attract a wide customer base with diverse payment habits.